rehive/docs/source/includes/_transactions.md

 Transaction currency values are always inputted/outputted in their lowest currency unit.
 For most currencies this will be the cents values, so a $ 1.00 transaction will output an amount of 100.

 <aside class="notice">
 Transactions are run as asynchronous processes within Rehive, so the latest state of the transaction will not necessarily be available immediately after a request has been completed.
-To get the latest transaction details you will have to make a follow up request using its `tx_code`.
+To get the latest transaction details you will have to make a follow up request using its `id`.
 </aside>

 ## List Transactions